daniel88li/URL-shortener/README.md

 # Frontend Mentor - Shortly URL shortening API Challenge solution

+This app shortens a given URL and allows user to copy the new returned link.
+The shortened links are kept in session.
+All other buttons are cosmetic only.
+The app uses shortening API from https://app.shrtco.de/

 This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents